Three citrus juices, a splash of tequila, and a screaming hot grill. That’s the whole secret to carne asada that actually tastes like the real thing.

 Reheating: Warm gently in a skillet until heated through.
 Avoid overcooking to keep it tender.

-FAQs for Carne Asada Recipe Marinade
+Marinade for Carne Asada FAQs

 Yes!
 Skirt steak, flap steak, flank, or thin-cut sirloin all work well for Carne Asada.
 Just choose a cut that’s relatively thin, flavorful, and becomes tender with a good marinade and quick, high-heat cooking.

 Absolutely.
 A cast-iron skillet on the stovetop works perfectly, or you can pop it in a hot oven!
 You’ll still get that caramelized sear without having to fire up the grill.
+But you want your pan screamin’ hot!

 It has a mild kick.
 For less heat, remove the seeds from your chile or use just a pinch of chile powder instead!